 Summer’s coming in New Zealand, and I have found the perfect summer album.
-It is five years old, released in 2009, but as a music blogger things often come to my attention late, especially when you consider the vast amount of music there is floating around.
+It is five years old, released in 2009, but as a music blogger, things often come to my attention late, especially when you consider the vast amount of music there is floating around.
 But in the case of this seriously funky album by New Zealand collective Sola Rosa, the late coming has definitely been worth it.

-Sola Rosa, led by Andrew Spraggon, as a collective has been around the music scene in New Zealand for over ten years exploring and creating a vast array of melodic and groove based sounds.
-Their music tends to follow a fusion pattern, mixing together more styles than you can count on two hands, including hip hop, jazz, reggae, soul and funk, something that features strongly on this album Get It Together.
+Sola Rosa, led by Andrew Spraggon, as a collective has been around the music scene in New Zealand for over ten years exploring and creating a vast array of melodic and groove-based sounds.
+Their music tends to follow a fusion pattern, mixing together more styles than you can count on two hands, including hip-hop, jazz, reggae, soul and funk, something that features strongly on this album Get It Together.
 New Zealand seems to be a melting pot for these types of musical collectives, especially in the past ten years with bands such as Sola Rosa, Fat Freddy’s Drop, Trinity Roots and the Black Seeds pioneering an experimental fusion style of music, but also a no fear approach to composing music where anything is possible and any style can be mixed together.
 I guess this is also why many of these acts have had great success outside of New Zealand and why their music can often relate to many different types of music fan.

-All in all I found this a great album to listen to, and a perfect album to be played outdoors in the sun with a beer in hand and good food.
+All in all, I found this a great album to listen to, and a perfect album to be played outdoors in the sun with a beer in hand and good food.
 The instrumentals on here really shine through and showcase just what you can do when you mix different styles of music together across one track.
-The results are quite simply stunning and in some cases quite mind blowing especially for musical nerds like myself.
+The results are quite simply stunning and in some cases quite mind blowing especially for music nerds like myself.
 The rhythms of this album really stand out especially in the bass and percussion, rhythms which do a great job in driving the album along from track to track, just like the great experimental funk and R&B records of the early-70s.
 In conclusion, I may be five years late to the party but the wait was certainly worth, especially when the results are this good.